 - Invoices are added evenly throughout the month with the median being the middle of the month.
 This is why the graph starts in the middle of the current month;

-- Each month has 30 days.
+- Each month is assumed to have 30 days.
 As a result, 30, 60 and 90 days is the middle of each month following;

 Calculating the area under the curve for each of the monthly segments provides the Payment Profile.
-So in this example, we expect 0.31% of invoices issued to be paid in the same month, 33.04% to be paid in the following month and so on through to the 3rd month.
+So, in this example, we expect 0.31% of invoices issued to be paid in the same month.
+Followed by 33.04% to be paid in the month thereafter and so on through to the 3rd month.

 Note: Calxa Premier users may create custom payment profiles on each account.
-In the rest of this support note, we will refer to the payment profile.
+In the rest of this article, we will refer to the payment profile.
 Whether this profile is manually created or auto calculated as explained above, the resulting profile is all that is applied in the cashflow calculations.

-Note: For simplicity, we have excluded GST (Tax) in this example but in reality, GST is also being factored and added to cashflows according to each account’s Tax Code.
+Note: For simplicity, we have excluded GST/VAT (Tax) in this example but in reality, GST/VAT is also being factored and added to cashflows according to each account’s Tax Code.
+This is generally set in the accounting system on each account in the Chart of Accounts.

 There are two sales accounts; Sales A and Sales B. Each has a separate payment profile noted at the top of the worksheet.
 Throughout the workbook, we will calculate the cashflows associated with a Sales Base for each of these accounts.
-In periods prior to and including the Last Actuals Period (Feb) the Sales Base is actual sales and in periods after the Last Actuals Period, the Sales Base is budgeted sales.
+In periods prior to and including the Last Actuals Period (in this case Feb) the Sales Base is actual sales.
+Whilst in periods after the Last Actuals Period, the Sales Base is budgeted sales.

 Using the Sales A Base values and the Sales A Payment Profile we can multiply out the cashflows for the current month, 1 month and 2 months.